ryanwongsa/Smartphone-Software-Retina/README.md

 # Smartphone-Software-Retina
-iOS application to simulate human retina vision
+iOS application to provide a live preview of retinal transformed images.
+The application can also automatically record cortical data sets of different points of interest using a gaze control mechanism.

 ## Requirements to install application
 - iOS 10.1 or newer